Keiji Inafune: Early

-Soon after graduating the 22-year-old Inafune joined the Capcom corporation in 1987, in search of a job as an illustrator.
+Soon after graduating, the 22-year-old Inafune joined the Capcom corporation in 1987, in search of a job as an illustrator.
 Inafune had initially wanted to join Konami, but Capcom was much closer.
 In many early game credits at Capcom, he is credited under the name "INAFKING", which he got by combining the name "Snufkin" from the anime series Moomin with his own name.
 The first two titles Inafune worked on at Capcom was Mega Man (known in Japan as "Rockman") for the Famicom and the original Street Fighter for arcades, both of which were released in 1987.
 For Street Fighter, Inafune drew character portraits for the game.

 For Mega Man, Inafune designed several minor enemy characters, and also designed the boss character "Elec Man", who was the first original game character that Inafune designed.
 Inafune had tried to design him as if he was a character an American comic series such as Spider-Man or X-Men.
 Inafune also drew the Japanese box art and promotional illustrations and worked on in-game animations and pixel art.
 Director Akira Kitamura created the original static pixel art sprite for Rock Man (later called "Mega Man" outside of Japan).
 This was to ensure that the sprite could be properly seen against the game's backgrounds, and could work in the game.
 After that, the pixel art was handed over to artist Inafune, who created a refined illustration of the character.
 Inafune refers to this process as "like a reverse character design" as it is the opposite of what typically occurs, where artists create concept art which is then translated into game's graphics.
 During a special event at TGS 2007, Inafune clarified his role in the creation of Mega Man.

-"I'm often called the father of Mega Man, but actually, his design was already created when I joined Capcom," he explained.
-"My mentor [Capcom senior member Akira Kitamura], who was the designer of the original Mega Man, had a basic concept of what Mega Man was supposed to look like.
-So I only did half of the job in creating him."

 The first Mega Man game was released in December 1987, after which sales in both countries were decent, but as Inafune later notes, "While it did sell more than we had expected, [Rockman 1] wasn't a huge success as far as the numbers go."

 Akira Kitamura suggested to create a contest to solicit designs from fans for Robot Masters for Mega Man games.
 The first game to do this was Mega Man 2 and it was Inafune's job to turn those winning designs into finished professional designs.